apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 <dl>
   <dt><code><em>ROW FORMAT</em></code></dt>
-  <dd>SERDE is used to specify a custom SerDe or the DELIMITED clause inorder to use the native SerDe.</dd>
+  <dd>SERDE is used to specify a custom SerDe or the DELIMITED clause in order to use the native SerDe.</dd>
 </dl>

 <dl>